 Usually, sealants are only applied to the rear molars.
 This is because these teeth are the most susceptible to cavities.
 The rear molars naturally have deep grooves and pits, as well as a very large surface area compared to the other teeth.

 These features help the molars mash and chew tough food effectively, but also mean they’re more prone to cavities compared to other teeth like the front teeth or premolars.
 Because of this, treating the molars with sealants usually provides the best protection against cavities for the lowest cost.

 However, some kids may also get dental sealants on their premolars, which are the sets of teeth directly in front of the molars.
 Like the molars, these teeth are larger than the front teeth and can be susceptible to decay in kids who are cavity-prone.

 As mentioned, most kids get dental sealants twice.
 Once when they get their first molars at the age of 6, and again at the age of 11-13 when their second set of molars come out.

 But this isn’t always the case.
 For example, if your child grinds their teeth, their sealants may wear off more quickly, and they may need to be reapplied every few years.

 This is one of the reasons why regular six-month checkups are important at Green Leaf Dental.
-Dr. Yoni or Dr. Bean will check your child’s oral health and look at their sealants to make sure they’re in great shape.
+Our children's dentist in Seattle will check your child’s oral health and look at their sealants to make sure they’re in great shape.
 And if the sealant is damaged, it can be replaced right away to protect your child’s teeth.

 Dental sealants can keep your child’s teeth healthy and prevent decay, which saves you time and money and gives you peace of mind.
 So if you think your child could benefit from dental sealants in Seattle, don’t wait.
 Contact us online or give Green Leaf Dental a call at (206) 316-2351.
 We’re proud to serve patients of all ages in Seward Park, Rainier Valley, Columbia City, and Beacon Hill.